ncredinburgh/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

 }
 ```

-We could ensure our test passed as follows
+We could ensure our test passed as follows:

 ```java
   String message = "amessage";